chiizujin/edsa/README.md

 ### Latest updates

 **2025-09-21**
+- New agents:
-- New agent: Warp Users - a ticker that displays the names of recently-seen warp users.
+  - Warp Users - a ticker that displays the names of recently-seen warp users.
+  - Deselect Creature - a button that can be used to deselect the current creature.

 **2025-09-19**
 - Fixed a bug relating to creature using an Export Portal immediately after a warp portal.